johnswanson/pass-server/README.md

 A tiny clojure/cljs server to act as a web front-end for [pass](http://www.passwordstore.org/).
 And also to play around with clojure and clojurescript. :)

+You can check out an example [here](http://example.pw.less.sexy).
+There's a test service called "test", and the gpg password used for [pass](http://www.passwordstore.org/) is "test", too.

 ## Motivation

 Pass is awesome.
 The one thing that scares me is the fear of losing my HD and not having backups.